 Failure Mode Effects Analysis (FMEA) is a tool to quantify and prioritize risk within a Six Sigma process, product, or system.
 This tool helps to take the essential steps for mitigating the risk.

-SIPOC is acronym for Supplies, Inputs, Process, Outputs and Customers.
-It is a tool that uses information from these five segment and creates a process map, providing a high-level overview of a Six Sigma project.
-Many organizations these days use the opposite acronym COPIS, putting customers first and explaining the value of a customer to the organization.
+SIPOC is an acronym for Suppliers, Inputs, Process, Outputs, and Customers.
+It is a tool that uses information from these five-segments and creates a process map, providing a high-level overview of a Six Sigma project.
+These days, many organizations use the opposite acronym COPIS, putting customers first, and explaining the value of a customer to the organization.